A time for glory

 You will be carried in the hearts of every Tranmere fan for the rest of time, the backyard fantasy brought to life.
-You will never have to buy a drink in Birkenhead again.
+Never again will you have to buy a drink in Birkenhead.

 When you wake up, drive to that stadium, put on that shirt and walk onto that pitch, you’re living the dream and controlling the mood of thousands.
 Many of us would give our right arm to have your skill, your opportunity and your kit.

-In the past, people have called that a curse, a daunting realisation that creates a cauldron of pressure.
+In the past, people have called that a curse, a daunting realisation that creates a cauldron of pressure on Prenton Road West.
 But I see it as a blessing, an asset, a gift to be appreciated.
 Wearing that crest, hearing that roar and seeing that emotion should be enough.
 You play for the famous Tranmere Rovers.
 You tread in the footsteps of giants.
 It’s time to prove why.